Łukasz Piszczek: International career

-Piszczek made his debut for the Poland national team in a friendly match against Estonia on 3 February 2007.
+Piszczek debuted for the Poland national football team in a friendly match against Estonia on 3 February 2007.
 On 6 June 2008, he was selected for the final 23-man squad for UEFA Euro 2008, replacing Jakub Błaszczykowski, who was left out through injury.
-He made one appearance at the tournament, coming on a substitute against Germany, but after receiving a training injury, did not play in the next match and had no further role in the tournament.
+Piszczek made one appearance at the tournament, coming on a substitute against Germany, but after receiving a training injury, he neither played in the next match nor had further role in the tournament.

-On 29 July 2011, the Polish Football Association gave a six-month suspension on Piszczek for participation in the fixing of a 2006 match against KS Cracovia match, in which he did not play.
+On 29 July 2011, the Polish Football Association gave a six-month suspension on Piszczek for participation in the fixing of a 2006 match against Cracovia, in which he did not play.
 In September 2011, the suspension was cancelled.

 Piszczek was selected for the final 23-man squad for UEFA Euro 2012.
 He played in all three group games for Poland.
 On 22 March 2013, Piszczek scored his first goal for the national team in a 1–3 defeat to Ukraine.
 Four days later, he scored in a 5–0 win over San Marino.

-He was also selected for the final 23-man squad for UEFA Euro 2016.
-Piszczek made his 50th appearance for the national team in the quarter-final match against Portugal, which Poland lost.
+Piszczek was also selected for the final 23-man squad for UEFA Euro 2016.
+He made his 50th appearance for the national team in the quarter-final match against Portugal, which Poland lost.
 Piszczek was selected for the final 23-man squad for the 2018 FIFA World Cup.
 However, following a disappointing tournament performance with Poland, Piszczek confirmed his retirement from international football.

-In November 2019, he was named to the national team for Euro 2020 qualifying matches with Israel and Slovenia.
-He started the Slovenia match in what was dubbed his farewell game, and received a standing ovation from supporters and a guard of honour from his fellow players when he was subbed off just before half time.
-Poland went on to win the match 3–2.
+In November 2019, Piszczek was named to the national team for Euro 2020 qualifying matches against Israel and Slovenia, starting in the latter which was dubbed his farewell game.

+Coaching career

+LKS Goczałkowice-Zdrój

+In March 2023, Piszczek became the player-manager of LKS.
+He won his first silverware as a manager on 3 April 2024, leading his club to victory in the Tychy Regional Polish Cup.

+Assistant at Borussia

+On 27 June 2024, Piszczek was announced as the new assistant manager of Borussia Dortmund, joining the staff of his former teammate Nuri Şahin.
+On 22 January 2025, he left the club along with Şahin upon his dismissal.

+Second stint at KS Goczałkowice-Zdrój

+On 29 July 2025, ahead of the 2025–26 III liga season, Piszczek was named KS' player-manager for a second time.
+He left KS in 12 November, with the club placed 4th in their group after 16 games played.

+GKS Tychy

+On 12 November 2025, Piszczek was appointed manager of I liga club GKS Tychy on a deal running to June 2027, with an option for another year.